mkerker/dckr/docker.md

 -   Docker uses the exact strings defined in your Dockerfile, so:

-    -   RUN apt-get install figlet cowsay is different from
+-   `RUN apt-get install figlet cowsay` is different from

- RUN apt-get install cowsay figlet
+    * `RUN apt-get install cowsay figlet`

--   RUN apt-get update is not re-executed when the mirrors are updated
+    * `RUN apt-get update` is not re-executed when the mirrors are updated

-You can force a rebuild with docker build --no-cache ....
+You can force a rebuild with `docker build --no-cache` ....

- Running the image
+#### Step 3: Running the image

 The resulting image is not different from the one produced manually.
 ```